Coolah, New South Wales: History

 The Coolah area was first colonised by British pastoralists in the late 1830s.
 A Border Police barracks was established at Coolah around 1840 under Graham Douglas Hunter who was the Commissioner for Crown Lands for the Bligh District.
 Coolah Post Office opened on 1 January 1849.
-The town was served by a branch railway from March 1920 until May 1975.
+The town was served by the Coolah railway line from March 1920 until May 1975.

-Cadbury Schweppes introduced a citrus-flavored energy drink in the US in 2006 named Coolah Energy.
+Cadbury Schweppes introduced a citrus-flavoured energy drink in the US in 2006 named Coolah Energy.
 The text on the packaging for this product refers to the Australian Cadbury Schweppes product Solo as its inspiration, along with the lifestyle of the inhabitants of the town of Coolah.

 Coolah is the location of the first Australian memorial commemorating The Battle of Long Tan.
 A total of 18 trees were planted along Coolah's Vietnam Memorial Avenue, one for each Australian soldier killed during the battle.

 Heritage listings

 Coolah has a number of heritage-listed sites, including: